 This may be false bravado whereby he hopes to lure you away from a weakening line of defense.
 But this might also be his comfort in the notion that his defense is much stronger than your ability to attack.

-Of course, fear of defeat will raise its ugly head here.
+Of course, fear of defeat will rear its ugly head here.

 You might want to start re-evaluating if the whole thing was even worth it.